 House Hack: Use Rental Income to Offset Your Living Expenses — In the Same Home

-You buy a multi-unit home — like a bungalow with a basement suite — live in one unit, and rent out the others to help cover the mortgage.
+You buy a house with a basement suite — live in one unit, and rent out the others to help cover the mortgage.
 This is what we call “house hacking”.
+The benefits?

 Let’s say you buy the same bungalow in the example before for $800,000 with two units.
 You live in the basement and rent out the main floor.